tembo-io/website/docusaurus/docs/tembo-stacks/rag.md

 # Tembo RAG

 Build LLM applications without deploying new infrastructure or changing your application's language stack.
 Tembo's RAG Stack gives you a SQL API to building LLM applications using Retrieval Augmented Generation (RAG) techniques.
+In short, RAG is a technique used to provide your own data as context to a chat model as a means to provide a chat experience tailored to your application's needs.

 This guide will walk through building an application to support users with questions about Tembo's products and services.
- The application will ingest a collection of documents into Postgres as chunks of text, generate embeddings from that text using a sentence transformer from Hugging Face and index it using pg vector.
+ The application will ingest a collection of documents into Postgres as chunks of text, generate embeddings from that text using a sentence transformer from [Hugging Face](https://huggingface.co/sentence-transformers) and index it using [pgvector](https://github.com/pgvector/pgvector).
- Finally, a SQL interface to execute the RAG pipeline will be provided to generate responses to user questions.
+ Finally, a SQL interface to execute the RAG pipeline will be provided to generate responses to user questions using [tembo-py](https://github.com/tembo-io/tembo/tree/main/tembo-py) and [pg_vectorize](https://github.com/tembo-io/pg_vectorize).

 ![alt text](rag.png)